typst/typst/tests/suite/syntax/annotation.typ

 this is ok
 */, "abc")

---- decorator-strings ---
+--- annotation-strings ---

 // @allow("@some/thing-there123")

---- unknown-decorator ---
+--- unknown-annotation ---
-// Error: 2:5-2:13 invalid decorator name
+// Error: 2:5-2:13 invalid annotation name
 // Hint: 2:5-2:13 must be 'allow'

 // @whatever()

---- invalid-decorator-syntax ---
+--- invalid-annotation-syntax ---
-// Error: 2:11-2:12 the character '*' is not valid in a decorator
+// Error: 2:11-2:12 the character '*' is not valid in an annotation

 // @allow(*)

-// Error: 2:11-2:12 the character '5' is not valid in a decorator
+// Error: 2:11-2:12 the character '5' is not valid in an annotation

 // @allow(5)